Jean Claude Saclag

-Jean Claude Saclag (born September 25, 1994) is a Filipino wushu and kickboxing practitioner.
-In wushu, he is a gold medalist in Sanda World Cup and a silver medalist in the 2014 Asian Games.
+Jean Claude Kitong Saclag (born September 25, 1994) is a Filipino wushu, kickboxing, and mixed martial arts practitioner.
+Known as "The Dynamite" in the MMA pro circle, Saclag is an accomplished fighter in multiple disciplines, having won a gold medal at the Sanda World Cup and a silver medal at the 2014 Asian Games in wushu, three SEA Games gold medals in kickboxing, and a silver medal in MMA at the 2026 Asian Games.

 Career

 Wushu

-Saclag initially competed in international tournaments for the Philippines in wushu.
-His first competition was the 2013 Wushu World Championship in Kuala Lumpur, Malaysia.
-His best feat in wushu would be winning a gold medal and the 2014 Wushu Sanda World Cup in Jakarta, Indonesia and a silver at the 2014 Asian Games in Incheon, South Korea.
+Saclag initially competed for the Philippines in international wushu tournaments.
+He first competed at the 2013 Wushu World Championship in Kuala Lumpur, Malaysia.
+His best wushu achievements include a gold medal at the 2014 Wushu Sanda World Cup in Jakarta, Indonesia, and a silver medal at the 2014 Asian Games in Incheon, South Korea.

 Kickboxing

-After wushu, Saclag would transition to kickboxing in 2019.
-He would compete in the SEA Games in the 2019, 2021 and 2023 editions.
-He would also clinch a gold in 2022 Asian Kickboxing Championship.
+Building on his wushu background, Saclag transitioned to kickboxing in 2019.
+He dominated the SEA Games by winning gold medals in the 2019, 2021, and 2023 editions.
+He also claimed the gold medal at the 2022 Asian Kickboxing Championship.

 Mixed martial arts

-Saclag is part of Team Lakay.
-As of 2023 he is aiming to become a professional martial artist.
+Saclag has represented the Philippines at various international tournaments while building his career in the professional MMA scene.
+He made his professional MMA debut in May 2019 under the Shooto banner.
+In 2024, he joined the ONE Championship and made a successful debut.
+Saclag is part of Benguet's Team Lakay.

+In May 2026, Saclag won the Men's Traditional MMA -65kg division title at the 4th Asian Mixed Martial Arts Championship held in Tashkent, Uzbekistan, securing automatic qualification for the 20th Asian Games.
+He later won the silver medal in the men’s under-65-kilogram traditional MMA division for the Philippines at the 2026 Asian Games in Japan.

 Personal life

 Saclag who has connections to Lubuagan, Kalinga and Kapangan, Benguet, is the youngest among the thirteen children of Lubuagan former vice mayor Patricio Saclag and Judith Kitong.

-He studied at the University of the Cordilleras for his higher education and at St. Teresita's School for primary and secondary education.
+Saclag studied at the University of the Cordilleras for his higher education and at St. Teresita's School in Benguet for primary and secondary education.